harcokuppens/boolean-expression/README.md

 ## Description

-This library provides a `BooleanExpression` class to match a string against a boolean expression containing words(strings).
+This typescript library provides a `BooleanExpression` class to match a string against a boolean expression containing words(strings).
 It supports both case-sensitive and case-insensitive matching.
 The library is implemented using the ANTLR4 tool.